 My secret to teaching vocabulary is making it fun.

-If your students think, “This is hard work,” they’ll resist your teaching every step of the way.
+If your students think, “this is boring,” they’ll resist your teaching every step of the way.

-The great games that follow are classics that challenge students to use and reuse their vocabulary while having fun.
+The great French vocabulary games that follow are classics that challenge students to use and reuse their vocabulary while having fun.

-If your students are having fun, they’ll learn those vocab lists without even realizing they’re doing it.
+Because if students are having fun, they’ll learn those vocab target words without even realizing they’re doing it.